 Give online to Neuma Perth South via the PushPay app or at the link below.

 For bank details, click the "Giving Options" link below.

-Jason and Olivia are the lead planters of Neuma Church Perth.
-Together with their tribe of six children, they plan to relocate to Western Australia in late 2020.
-Their aim is to keep church simple: follow Jesus, live in community with God’s people, and be a true friend to those who are far from God.
+Jason and Olivia are the pastors of Neuma Perth South, meeting in Bentley across from Curtin Uni.
+They live just south of the river with their tribe of six kids.
+They aim to keep church simple: follow Jesus, live in community with God’s people, and be true friends to those who are far from God.

-Jason’s favourite pastimes include date nights with his wife, hiking with his kids, and training Brazilian jiu-jitsu – usually in that order of priority.
-Olivia enjoys cooking and baking yummy treats, when not being a taxi service for her family.
+Jason’s favourite pastimes include date nights with Olivia, days at the beach with the kids, and training BJJ – usually in that order.
+Olivia enjoys cooking and baking yummy treats, when not being a taxi service for the family.

 Coming soon to your location.

 We’re now gathering weekly at Morling College (formerly Vose Seminary) near Curtin University in Bentley, every Sunday at 4pm.
 We’d love for you to join us!